TheFifthRider/fate-slash-fate/docs/stats.md

 The following are Skills:

 1. Athletics
-2. Crafts
-3. Discover
+2. Discover
-4. Finesse
+3. Finesse
-5. Insight
+4. Insight
-6. Research
+5. Research
-7. Resourcefulness
+6. Resourcefulness
-8. Riding
-9. Stealth
-10. Strength
+7. Strength
-11. Sway
+8. Sway
-12. Will
+9. Will

 The following are Combat Styles: